keeshux/bitcoinspv/README.md

 ### Mnemonics

 [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) gives special hints on how human-readable phrases (mnemonics) can produce a binary seed for HD wallets.
-WaSPV implements the BIP39 specification in the `WSSeedGenerator` class that can be used to:
+BitcoinSPV implements the BIP39 specification in the `WSSeedGenerator` class that can be used to:

 * Generate a random mnemonic.
 * Convert a mnemonic to binary data.
 * Convert binary data to a mnemonic.
 * Derive key data from a mnemonic.

-However, mnemonics in WaSPV are usually wrapped in a `WSSeed` object that also contains the time the mnemonic was first created.
+However, mnemonics in BitcoinSPV are usually wrapped in a `WSSeed` object that also contains the time the mnemonic was first created.
 Blockchain sync time can be dramatically faster by specifying such a time (called the "fast catch-up time") because blocks found before won't contain relevant transactions to our wallet and can be safely skipped.

 ### Hierarchical deterministic wallets

 HD wallets are described in [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
-In WaSPV they're instances of the `WSHDWallet` class and built from a `WSSeed` object with an optional gap limit (default is 10).
+In BitcoinSPV they're instances of the `WSHDWallet` class and built from a `WSSeed` object with an optional gap limit (default is 10).
 An additional set of look-ahead addresses is also pregenerated internally to prevent Bloom filter from being reloaded each time a transaction consumes a new address.

 It's worth noting that the seed mnemonic is a *very* sensitive information -it technically holds all your coins- and as such it's not serialized with the `[WSWallet saveToPath:]` method: this means you must store it elsewhere, e.g. in the keychain.
 The mnemonic will be vital to restore later a serialized wallet with the `[WSHDWallet loadFromPath:parameters:seed:]` method.